cypress-io/cypress-documentation/source/api/commands/submit.md

 `.submit()` is not implemented like other action commands, and does not follow the same rules of {% url 'waiting for actionability' interacting-with-elements %}.

-`.submit()` is just a helpful command which is a simple shortcut.
+`.submit()` is a helpful command used as a shortcut.
 Normally a user has to perform a different "action" to submit a form.
 It could be clicking a submit `<button>`, or pressing `enter` on a keyboard.

-Oftentimes it's much simpler and conveys what you're trying to test by just using `.submit()` directly.
+Oftentimes using `.submit()` directly is more concise and conveys what you're trying to test.

 If you want the other guarantees of waiting for an element to become actionable, you should use a different command like {% url `.click()` click %} or {% url `.type()` type %}.